Tennessee State Route 24

 State Route 24 (SR 24) is an unsigned west–east state highway in Tennessee, as it coincides with U.S. Route 70 (and U.S. Route 70 Business in Lebanon) and U.S. Route 70N for its entire duration from Nashville to Crossville.
-The road begins in western Nashville (junction of Memphis-Bristol Highway and Charlotte Pike) and ends in Crossville (junction of West Avenue & Sparta Highway).
+The road begins in western Nashville (junction of Memphis–Bristol Highway and Charlotte Pike) and ends in Crossville (junction of West Avenue and Sparta Highway).
 It runs alongside Interstate 40 for its entire length.

 There are no "Tennessee 24" signs along the route, although the designation can be seen on the route's mile markers.

 Route description

 Davidson County

 SR 24 begins in Davidson County at an intersection with US 70/US 70S/SR 1 on the west side of Nashville.
 It goes east as the unsigned companion route of US 70 through a wooded area to an intersection with SR 251 (Old Hickory Boulevard).
 They continue east by some businesses before having an interchange with I-40 (Exit 201).
-They continue east along Charlotte Avenue by some more businesses before having an with SR 155 (White Bridge Pike).
+They continue east along Charlotte Avenue by some more businesses before having a turn with SR 155 (White Bridge Pike).
 They continue east to pass under the I-40/I-440 before having an interchange with I-40/I-65 (Exit 209).
 It then enters downtown and becomes the frontage roads for the Interstates before becoming concurrent with US 70S/US 431/SR 1 (Broadway) and going through downtown.
 They then come to an intersection with US 31/US 41/SR 11 (Rosa L. Parks Boulevard), where US 70S/US 431/SR 1 turn south to follow that route.
 It continues east along Broadway before turning southeast and running along the banks of the Cumberland River on 1st Avenue South, then on Hermitage Avenue.
 It then passes directly passes underneath the interchange between I-24/I-40.
 It then passes through an industrialized area before having an interchange with SR 155 (Briley Parkway, a freeway grade beltway around the north side of downtown) (Exit 8) before going through Donelson (along Lebanon Pike) and passing just north of Nashville International Airport, having an intersection with SR 255 (Donelson Pike).
 It then crosses over the Stones River and enters Hermitage.
 It then passes straight through downtown, having an intersection with SR 45 and SR 265, before passing The Hermitage, famous home of Andrew Jackson, the seventh president of the United States.